AbdeslamEzzaghi/NetworkTopologyDesigner/README.md

 ## Deployment

-This application consists of both a frontend (React) and a backend (Express).
-Here's how to deploy it to different platforms:
+This application consists of both a frontend (React/Vite) and a backend (Express).
+Here are detailed instructions for deploying to different platforms:

 ### Deploying to Replit